Depression

 • Encourage them to stay on track with their treatment plan

-• Make time to spend one on one with your teen
+• Make time to spend one-on-one with your teen

-• Model healthy behavior – exercise, nutrition, rest, and socialization are all important factors to managing depression and achieving an overall sense of wellness.
+• Model healthy behavior – exercise, nutrition, rest, and socialization are all important factors in managing depression and achieving an overall sense of wellness.
 By modeling these behaviors, your teen may feel more encouraged to do the same.

-Depression is a serious mental illness, and one that, if not treated could become deadly.
+Depression is a serious mental illness and one that, if not treated, could become deadly.
 If you think your teenager may be suffering from depression, do not wait to get them help.

-This post was last modified on August 26, 2024 9:08 am
+This post was last modified on April 16, 2025 5:06 pm

 Share